Posts

 His Dark Materials: Audience and Industries blog tasks

 Audience: 1) What audience do you think His Dark Materials is aimed at and why?
 Think about demographic and psychographic groups.
 You can revise Pyschographics here .
 HDM's audience was aimed at families because they would run their shows at 8:30pm on Sunday because that's when most families would watch TV and they didn't do Saturdays because most families;/people were usually out going somewhere on Saturdays.
 2) What audience pleasures are offered by His Dark Materials - The City of Magpies?
 Apply Blumler and Katz's Uses and Gratifications theory to the episode.
 Make sure you provide specific examples from the episode to support your ideas.
-Personal Identity: Personal Relationships: Diversion (Escapism): 3) Thinking of the 3 Vs audience pleasures (Visceral, Vicarious and Voyeuristic pleasures), which of these can be applied to His Dark Materials?
-Refer to specific scenes or moments in the episode to explain your answer.
-4) How did fans r...
+Personal Identity: Some people may relate to the children where they don't need to follow rules from their parents anymore, some can relate to feeling trapped before. only that now they can see what happens if they were just gone.
+Personal Relationships: Some p eople usually tend to watch videos certain cel...

 His Dark Materials: Language and Representation blog tasks